 Like other airlines, our business is affected by factors beyond our control, including air traffic congestion at airports, air traffic control inefficiencies, major construction or improvements at airports at which we operate, increased security measures, new travel-related taxes and fees, adverse weather conditions, natural disasters and the outbreak of disease.
 Factors that cause flight delays frustrate passengers and increase costs and decrease revenues, which in turn could adversely affect profitability.
-The federal government controls all U.S. airspace, and airlines are completely dependent on the FAA to operate that airspace in a safe, efficient and affordable manner.
+The federal government singularly controls all U.S. airspace, and airlines are completely dependent on the FAA to operate that airspace in a safe, efficient and affordable manner.
 The air traffic control system, which is operated by the FAA, faces challenges in managing the growing demand for U.S. air travel.
 U.S. and foreign air traffic controllers often rely on outdated technologies that routinely overwhelm the system and compel airlines to fly inefficient, indirect routes resulting in delays.
 The federal government also controls airport security.
-In addition, there are proposals before Congress that would treat a wide range of consumer protection issues, which could increase the costs of doing business.
+In addition, there are proposals before Congress that would treat a wide range of consumer protection issues, including, among other things, proposals to regulate seat size, which could increase the costs of doing business.
+There are additional proposals before Congress that could potentially lead to the privatization of the United States' air traffic control system, which could adversely affect our business.
 Further, implementation of the Next Generation Air Transport System, or NextGen, by the FAA would result in changes to aircraft routings and flight paths that could lead to increased noise complaints and lawsuits, resulting in increased costs.
 In addition, federal government shutdowns can affect the availability of federal resources necessary to provide air traffic control and airport security.
 Furthermore, a federal government grounding of our aircraft type could result in flight cancellations and adversely affect our business.